- Shebang line at the top of your scripts

 Since variables contain lists by default, it is very easy to iterate thru them.
 Here’s an example.

-set FOLDERS bin set FOLDERS $FOLDERS .atom set FOLDERS $FOLDERS github for FOLDER in $FOLDERS echo "item: $FOLDER" end
+set FOLDERS bin set FOLDERS $FOLDERS .atom set FOLDERS $FOLDERS "my foldername" for FOLDER in $FOLDERS echo "item: $FOLDER" end

 The key to writing if statements is using the